Code of Student Conduct

-The following disciplinary sanctions may be imposed upon students found to have violated the student conduct code.
+The following disciplinary sanctions may be imposed upon students found to have violated the code of student conduct.
 Depending upon the misconduct, more than one sanction may be required.
 Other than college expulsion or revocation or withholding of a degree, disciplinary sanctions are not made part of the student's academic record, but are part of the student's disciplinary record.
 Violation of any term or condition of any disciplinary sanction constitutes a new violation and may subject the student to additional sanctions.

 - Disciplinary warning.
 A verbal statement to a student that there is a violation and that continued violation may be cause for further disciplinary action.

 - Written reprimand.
 Notice in writing that the student has violated one or more terms of this code of conduct and that continuation of the same or similar behavior may result in more severe disciplinary action.